 Hello world – welcome to my blog!

 My name is Claire Liu, and I’m an undergraduate student at the University of Chicago, double majoring in molecular engineering and chemistry.
 I have many favorite artists – ranging from Frank Sinatra to Renée Fleming to Bruce Springsteen to Carole King to the Beatles to Simon and Garfunkel to Murray Perahia to Riccardo Muti – the list is endless.
-I currently work as a research assistant/webmaster for the Institute for Molecular Engineering and as a University Ambassador for Lyric Opera of Chicago.
+I currently work as a research assistant/webmaster for the Institute for Molecular Engineering.

 After taking a music class to fulfill an arts requirement, I became inspired to embark on a comprehensive exploration of the world of classical music.
 The title of this blog, “Le corso del destino” (The class of destiny) is not only a pun on the title of Giuseppe Verdi’s opera “La forza del destino” (The power of destiny), but also describes that one influential music class (“corso”) which started this whole journey.